 The following is an example of how Filter-Id can be used to specify a firewall.

-1 Create a firewall in the SAM program.
+- 1 Create a firewall in the SAM program. - Download the firewall to the MAX and assign a number, for example,

 The firewall must block all traffic (including Telnets) except ping traffic.